godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-6.md

 With basic materials working and environment mapping in place, the next task on the list is lighting.

 The GLES2 backend is a forward renderer, that means each gets shaded once.
 The counter-part - deferred rendering - renders each of the objects properties into a separate framebuffer.
-Lights then combine those properties dependeing on their parameters.
+Lights then combine those properties depending on their parameters.

 Because the GLES2 specification is quite limiting in some parts, the lighting uses a "multi-pass" approach.
 This means that all the objects that are affected by a light have to be rendered again and the "light difference" will be blended over the "base rendering" of the object.